This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: Pearl.

 Highly valued and widely admired for their beauty, pearls typically begin life as a rather unattractive speck on the earth.
 When a tiny piece of sand, rock or other marine grit finds its way inside an oyster (or other related species of mollusk), the transformation begins; to prevent its soft inner lining from becoming irritated by the intruder, the mollusk coats itself in fine layers of a natural chalk known as nacre.
-These layers gradually build up over time, repeatedly coating the grit until it gains the shiny, opaque surface of a pearl.
-Pearls can also be created artificially, by a human inserting the piece of material directly into the mollusk.
-The results of this process- known as "cultured pearls"- not only take less time to form than natural pearls, but can achieve a much more uniform size and shape, making them highly desirable for ornamentation.
+These layers gradually build up over time, repeatedly coating the grit until it acquires the shiny, opaque surface of a pearl.
+Pearls can also be created artificially by inserting the piece of material directly into the mollusk.
+These "cultured pearls" not only take less time to form, but can achieve a much more uniform size and shape, making them highly desirable for ornamentation.

 Pearls can come in a whole rainbow of different colors, depending on the circumstances under which they were formed, but white pearls are by far the most famous and, consequently, the most symbolically charged.

 Many symbolic attributes of pearls come from the realm of the feminine; the gem has been closely associated with the moon, water, the sea, love, beauty, and purity, all traditionally feminine concepts.
 The ancient Greeks associated pearls with Aphrodite, the goddess of love who, according to the myths, was born from the sea.
 In Christianity, the pearl's association with purity and, by extension, chastity, takes on a more visible meaning.
 Since she gave birth as a chaste woman, the Virgin Mary is sometimes compared to a shell, while Jesus Christ is the pearl that the shell produced.
-In some cases a woman’s virginity was even referred to as her “pearl”.
+A woman’s virginity has even been colloquially referred to as her “pearl”.

 More symbols in Miscellaneous: